An Extension of the ISACS Annual Conference

 Check-in on Thursday morning to receive your name badge and pertinent conference information at the Louisville Marriott Downtown.
 The Trustee Day sessions will take place at the Kentucky International Convention Center (KICC).
 The lunch and keynote presentation will take place at the Louisville Marriott Downtown.
 ISACS will provide additional details via email prior to your arrival.

-ISACS has secured a special discounted room rate of $169/night plus tax for single or double occupancy at the Louisville Marriott Downtown.
-To make a reservation, call 1-800-266-9432 and mention the group name Independent Schools Association of the Central States before Tuesday, October 15, 2019.
+- Louisville Marriott Downtown - ISACS has secured a special discounted room rate of $169/night plus tax for single or double occupancy at the Louisville Marriott Downtown (280 West Jefferson, Louisville, KY).
+To make a reservation, call 1-800-266-9432 and mention the group name Independent Schools Association of the Central States before Wednesday, October 16, 2019.
 To make your hotel reservation online, click here.
 We recommend making hotel reservations early.

 Overflow Hotel Accommodations

-ISACS has secured a special discounted room rate of $145/night plus tax for single or double occupancy at the Fairfield by Marriott & Springhill Suites by Marriott.
-To make a reservation, call 1-877-545-0352 and mention the group name Independent Schools Association of the Central States or ISACS before Tuesday, October 15, 2019.
+- Fairfield by Marriott & Springhill Suites by Marriott - ISACS has secured a special discounted room rate of $145/night plus tax for single or double occupancy at the Fairfield by Marriott & Springhill Suites by Marriott.
+To make a reservation, call 1-877-545-0352 and mention the group name Independent Schools Association of the Central States or ISACS before Wednesday, October 16, 2019.
 To make your hotel reservation online, book your group rate for ISACS Overflow.
 The room rate includes breakfast and complimentary wi-fi in the guest rooms.
 The Fairfield by Marriott & Springhill Suites by Marriott is a five-minute walk to the Louisville Marriott Downtown.

 ALERT - Hotel Accommodations Scam